Click Here To Join Our Telegram Channel for FREE daily tutorials!

 The Great Dane (aka. the German Mastiff) has a long lineage that dates to about 3000 B.C.
 It was originally bred for hunting and protecting the household, but later one they were also put to military purposes, thanks to their innate sense of smell, which makes them excellent trackers.
 Although this breed is very big and intimidating, they are very gentle in nature, excellent around children or even other dog breeds.
 Despite their size, they are very well proportioned and have a great sense of balance.
 In other words, they are usually very size-aware and won’t run around the house, laying everything to waste in their path.
 It’s better as a guard dog than a protection dog, because of its timid nature.
 It might run away from a confrontation if scared, but their bark is extremely powerful and intimidating.
-In most cases it’s enough to keep evil doers at bay.
-You can’t just bring a Great Dane into your house without proper training.
+In most cases, it’s enough to keep evildoers at bay.
+You can’t just bring a Great Dane to your house without proper training.
 He will need constant supervision until he gets familiarized with the house, so they can learn what’s off limits and what’s not.
 Their size requires a fair amount of exercise, but overdoing it may cause health-related problems.
 Just limit you Great Dane to just daily walks and he should live a long a healthy life.

 The Saint Bernard

 If the name doesn’t ring a bell, just remember the movie about a big dog name Beethoven and there you have it.
-The breed is original from Northern Europe, where they were used on harsh climate conditions to roam and track travelers or lost civilians, mostly in snowy mountain areas.
+The breed is originally from Northern Europe, where they were used on harsh climate conditions to roam and track travelers or lost civilians, mostly in snowy mountain areas.
 They could be easily followed through safe passage by almost everybody, thanks to their friendly nature.
 With big size, comes a big heart.
 Despite the fact that they can grow to about 180 pounds, they are very sociable and lovable, and they do extremely well in a large family setting.
-Just like the Great Dane, the Saint Bernard is more of a barker than a fighter, but unlike the Dane they aren’t at all aware of their size.
+Just like the Great Dane, Saint Bernard is more of a barker than a fighter, but unlike the Dane, they aren’t at all aware of their size.
 So leaving small children unattended in their presence is unadvised, as they could easily sit or trample unknowingly over toddlers.
 As for training, they aren’t very responsive until they reach adulthood.
 They’ll eat more than any other breed of dog, require daily exercise and need fur brushing a few times a week.
-They’re life span is no longer than 10 years due to their massive size, but if you’re looking for a dog that more menacing by look than by nature, than look no further.
+Their lifespan is no longer than 10 years due to their massive size, but if you’re looking for a dog that more menacing by look than by nature, than look no further.

-They go as far back as Antiquity does, when they were used as both guard and attack dogs in the legions of the Roman Empire.
+They go as far back as Antiquity does when they were used as both guard and attack dogs in the legions of the Roman Empire.
 In more modern times, they did very well as police dogs or household guard dogs, thanks to their aggressive nature and intelligence.
 It’s a dog that you absolutely cannot bring into your home without professional training.
 He can be very aggressive and if not trained properly, a Rottweiler can pose a threat even to children.